 Instructions

 - Rinse the chicken (this creates a clearer broth) and place it in a large pot.
-Cover with water so that the chicken is submerged with at least 2 cm of water on top.
+Cover with water so that the chicken is submerged by at least 2 cm (¾ inch).

-- Add the whole spring onions (bend them or tear to fit them in the pot if required), chicken stock powder, grated ginger, garlic cloves and Shaoxing wine.
+- Add the whole spring onions (bend or tear to fit them in the pot if required), chicken stock powder, grated ginger, garlic cloves and Chinese cooking wine.

-- Cook on high heat, and once the soup comes to a boil, reduce to the lowest heat setting with the lid on, slightly ajar.
-Simmer for 1-1.5 hours.
+- Cook over high heat and, once the soup comes to the boil, reduce the heat to the lowest setting, put the lid on slightly ajar and simmer for 1–1½ hours.

-- Remove the chicken from the broth and set aside in a small bowl.
+- Remove the chicken from the broth (leaving the broth in the pot) and set aside in a small bowl.
 Drizzle with the sesame oil and tamari (or all-purpose soy sauce).
-Cover it with foil to keep it warm.
+Cover the chicken with foil to keep it warm.
 Allow to rest for at least 10 minutes.

-- Heat the olive oil in a large skillet on medium-high heat.
-Add the garlic and ginger.
-Cook, stirring for 30 seconds until fragrant.
-Immediately add the rice.
-Cook, stirring for 1 minute.
+- Heat the olive oil in a large frying pan over medium–high heat.
+Add the garlic and ginger and cook, stirring, for 30 seconds until fragrant.
+Immediately add the rice and cook, stirring, for 1 minute.

 - Add the chicken stock and cook as per the rice cooker instructions.